-4. Maintain the same routine as much as possible
+4. Maintain the same routine

 One of the reasons your toddler suddenly won’t sleep on vacation is a lack of routine.

-With vacation a special treat, it’s understandable if you skip a nap or push bedtime back a bit.
+With vacation a special treat, it’s understandable if you skip nap time or push bedtime back a bit.
 But if possible, try to maintain the same routine even when you’re on vacation.
 Your child may feel overtired, especially from all your outings.

 For instance, try to head back to your hotel or rental for naps, and keep the same bedtime if you can.
-At first I thought this would be difficult, but then I realized many of our outings could fit either before or after the naps, and few of them needed the kids to stay up past their bedtime.
+At first, I thought this would be difficult, but then I realized many of our outings could fit either before or after the naps, and few of them needed the kids to stay up past their bedtime.